-- 1. Clearly advise the property owner, in writing, prior to making any offers that the local agency will be unable to acquire the property in the event that negotiations fail. - 2.
-Provide the owner with an estimate of the fair market value of the property. - 3.
+1. Clearly advise the property owner, in writing, prior to making any offers that the local agency will be unable to acquire the property if negotiations fail.

+- 2. Provide the owner with an estimate of the fair market value of the property. - 3.
 Provide relocation assistance to any tenants upon mutual acceptance by the acquiring local agency and property owner.